Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 knows it.
 Otherwise, ACKs (with outdated information) would continue to be sent regularly.
 Similarly, if the sender does not receive an ACK, it does not stop transmitting.

-There are two conditions for sending an acknowledgement.
+There are two conditions for sending an acknowledgment.
 A full ACK is based on a timer of 10 milliseconds (the ACK period).
 For high bit rate transmissions, a "light ACK" can be sent, which is an ACK for a sequence of packets.
 In a 10 milliseconds interval, there are often so many packets being sent and received that the ACK position on the sender does not advance quickly enough.
 To mitigate this,